 Reduced Calorie Sweeteners

 Sugar alcohols are one type of reduced-calorie sweetener.
-You can find them in ice creams, cookies, puddings, candies, and chewing gum that is labeled as “sugar-free” or “no sugar added”.
-Sugar alcohols provide fewer calories than sugar and have less of an effect on blood glucose than other carbohydrates.
+You can find them in ice creams, cookies, puddings, candies and chewing gum that is labeled as "sugar-free" or "no sugar added."
+Sugar alcohols provide fewer calories than sugar and have less of an effect on blood glucose (blood sugar) than other carbohydrates.

 Examples of sugar alcohol are:

 - Glycerol (also known as glycerin or glycerine)

 - hydrogenated starch hydrolysates

 Even though they are called sugar alcohols, they do not contain alcohol.

 Foods with low- or reduced-calorie sweeteners can have fewer calories than foods made with sugar and other caloric sweeteners.
 That can be helpful if you're trying to lose weight or even to prevent weight gain.
 These products often times also have less carbohydrate which can be helpful in managing blood glucose levels.

 Low-calorie sweeteners are useful for adding extra flavor or sweetness to your food, with few if any extra calories.
 In addition, these sweeteners are useful for reducing calories and carbohydrates when used instead of sugar in coffee, tea, cereal and on fruit.
 You can experiment with your own recipes to include low-calorie sweeteners.